Cosy Up: 10 Ethical Knitwear Brands To Invest In This Year

 4. People Tree

-People Tree is an established go-to for ethical fashionistas, and its clear to see why from the knitwear alone.
+People Tree is an established go-to for ethical fashionistas, and it’s clear to see why from the knitwear alone.

 You can find everything from Arran knit fisherman’s jumpers and turtleneck sweaters to tunic dresses or soft cotton cardigans, all made in fair trade factories and embroidered by artisans in Nepal.